 A retention and disposition schedule is a plan of action that indicates the period of time you should retain your records.
 The Archives:

-We offer grants and awards to support, promote and recognize sound archival and records management practices, as well as to encourage creative and valuable uses of archival records.
+For local governments and non-government repositories, we offer grants and awards to support, promote and recognize sound archival and records management practices, as well as to encourage creative and valuable uses of archival records.
 The following grant programs support records management and archives-related projects:

 Documentary Heritage and Preservation Services